lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 subjectAltName MUST be identical to issuerAltName, and, when present, keyIdentifiers must contain appropriate values, et cetera.

-Note that in general newWithNew and oldWithOld certificates not	necessarily refer to self-signed certificate, but to root CA certificates as defined in
-{{sect-3.1.1.2}}.

 ## Root CA Key Update
 {: id="sect-d.4"}